abelsj60/my-site/app/data/clips/blouin-news-a-huge-tech-v-startup-battle-simmers.md

 Intel’s move is simultaneously important and ironic.
 It was once a part of the same start-up scene it is now trying to penetrate by buying Mashery.
-So, on one hand, Intel wants to be at the center of an Internet- focused developer ecosystem.
+So, on one hand, Intel wants to be at the center of an Internet-focused developer ecosystem.
 But, on the other, the need to buy into it shows huge tech firms like Intel need help relating to a lot of these start-up technologists.